ZenyaIse/Cities-Skyline-Enhanced-Disasters-Mod/README.md

 * No cracks appear (too destructive).

 Unlocks
-* From Milestone 6 (can occur only inside your unlocked areas)
+* From Milestone 6: Busy Town (can occur only inside your unlocked areas)

 Default settings
 * Maximum probability after a long time: 1 times/year